PrefectHQ/prefect/docs/tutorial/index.md

 ## Prerequisites

-1. Before you start, make sure you have Python installed, then install Prefect: `pip install -U prefect`
+Before you start, make sure you have Python installed, then install Prefect: `pip install -U prefect`

-See the [install guide](/getting-started/installation/) for more detailed instructions, if needed.
+See the [install guide](/getting-started/installation/) for more detailed instructions.

-2. To use Prefect, you need to self-host a Prefect server or connect to [Prefect Cloud](https://app.prefect.cloud).
+To get the most out of Prefect, you need to connect to a forever-free [Prefect Cloud](https://app.prefect.cloud) account.

-To get the most out of this tutorial, we recommend using Prefect Cloud.
-Sign up for a forever free [Prefect Cloud account](/cloud/) or accept your organization's invite to join their Prefect Cloud account.

 1. Create a new account or sign in at [https://app.prefect.cloud/](https://app.prefect.cloud/).
 1. Use the `prefect cloud login` CLI command to [authenticate to Prefect Cloud](/cloud/users/api-keys/) from your environment.